agasthyaps/nisa-labs/LANGFUSE_SETUP.md

 ✅ **Summary Generation**: Traced with prompt metadata
 ✅ **Artifact Creation**: Dynamic prompts (text, code, sheets)
 ✅ **OpenTelemetry Setup**: Proper Next.js instrumentation
+✅ **Session Tracking**: All traces grouped by conversation thread
+✅ **AI Tools**: Request suggestions and image transcription include session context

+## Session Tracking

+**How Sessions Work:**
+- Each chat conversation creates a unique session in Langfuse
+- All traces within the same chat are grouped under one session ID
+- Session ID = Chat ID (UUID from your database)
+- User ID is automatically tracked for each session

+**What Gets Tracked:**
+- Main chat completions with full context
+- AI tool calls (document suggestions, image transcription)
+- User information and chat metadata
+- Model selection and visibility settings

+**In Langfuse Dashboard:**
+- Navigate to "Sessions" to see all conversation threads
+- Click any session to see the full conversation replay
+- Filter sessions by user, date, or metadata
+- View session-level analytics and costs

 ## Migration Notes